ttrulock1/Teamprofilegenerator/README.md

 # Teamprofilegenerator
 Teamprofilegenerator (+VIDEO LINK and Sample HTML page)

 The team profile generator is "a Node.js command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person."
-Here are few notes about which fufill all the requirements to the Team Profil Assignmnet, as well as the VIDEO LINK at the end of this document.
-HTML Sample page is found in the Github repository.
+Here are few notes about which fulfills all the requirements to the Team Profile Assignment, as well as the VIDEO LINK at the end of this document.
+HTML sample page is found in the Github repository.

 Below details both the requirements found in the homework assignment and this readme details all the completed tasks.